The States That Are Most Reliant on Federal Aid

 "Higher-income states produce the majority of the tax dollars that go into the federal government's pocket," states Kathy Fallon, a human services practice area director at Public Consulting Group.
 Because of the higher income, states and their residents need less support and use fewer federal dollars.

-Fallon noted that tax code changes have made wealthy states' contributions more pronounced.
+Fallon said tax code changes have made wealthy states' contributions more pronounced.

 "Before, people who paid large state income taxes would deduct those from their federal tax payments," she says.
 Now, state tax deductions are capped.
 "Ironically, it means the wealthier states' populations are paying even more."